The Importance of Having a Dental X-Ray Machine in Your Dental Practice

 The ability to see what’s not visible to the naked eye, such as in between teeth and inside of them, is what allows you to take a better look into a patient’s oral health.
 X-rays also help you examine a patient’s roots and the part of the tooth that descends underneath the gums where decay can often occur without notice.

-For cases involving tooth decay and cavities, x-rays are very important to determine how much decay has occurred and whether there are cysts or abscesses.
-In order to diagnose impacted teeth, you will most likely need a dental x-ray.
-In cases of periodontal disease, bone loss can be properly measured as well.
+For cases involving tooth decay and cavities, x-rays are essential to determine how much decay has occurred and whether there are cysts or abscesses.
+To diagnose impacted teeth, you will most likely need a dental x-ray.
+In cases of periodontal disease, bone loss can be appropriately measured as well.

 There are three different types of dental x-rays dental clinics deal with.
 These are known as bitewing, periapical, and panoramic x-rays.
 Bitewing x-rays are to identify any signs of decay between the patient’s teeth as well as examine the crowns.
 Just like the name insists, bitewing x-rays require patients to place a bite plate between their teeth on both sides of their face.

 Both periapical and panoramic x-rays give a more detailed look at a patient’s mouth.
-Periapical x-rays are best used for deeper examination of the height of teeth and the root tips.
+Periapical x-rays are best used for a more in-depth examination of the height of teeth and the root tips.
 Panoramic x-rays display a patient’s entire oral cavity in just one big picture, rather than in parts.

 All of the different x-ray procedures only take a couple of minutes to perform, making them quick and easy to endure.

 Knowing x-ray machines emit radiation, there is no need to worry.
-This is because the machines are specially designed to minimize radiation exposure, this makes them safe for both dentists and patients to use.
+This is because the devices are specially designed to minimize radiation exposure; this makes them safe for both dentists and patients to use.
 And thanks to ADA (American Dental Association) regulations, patients are to wear protective aprons over their abdomens, as well as their collars for thyroid protection.

 Even though dental x-rays are generally safe, it’s always important to ask a patient whether or not they are pregnant or breastfeeding.
 If they are, it doesn’t necessarily mean x-rays can’t be performed.
 It just means that only necessary x-rays should be done, while additional x-rays can wait for another time.